230 total entries across 2 section(s)

 PREMIUM SQUAREAny square that increases the value of a letter or word (DLS, TLS, DWS, TWS).

-PRO-TILESSEE TOURNAMENT TILES (PRO-TILES).
+PRO-TILESSee TOURNAMENT TILES (PRO-TILES).

 Q STICKAn endgame tactic that leaves an opponent stuck with an unplayable Q (or another difficult tile), gaining extra points.